erenozdeN12/Kandilli-Data-Visualization/README.md

 Flask Application Showing the Last 500 Earthquake Data from Kandilli Observatory on a Map<br>
 # Setup:<br>
 1 - Run 'pip install -r requirements.txt' in the project folder to install the required libraries.<br>
-2 - To renew the data manually after launching program you can simply run the 'python scrape.py' command in the project folder. <br>
+2 - To renew the data manually before launching program you can simply run the 'python scrape.py' command in the project folder.
+(You do not need to do, the csv file on default is from 24-25.06.2023) <br>
 3 - After renewing the data manually you can just simply type 'flask run' or 'python app.py' commands in the project folder. <br>
 4 - After that you may see project is running in 127.0.0.1:5000 (It may change depends on your localhost configuration but in default it is 127.0.0.1) <br>
 5 - You can always renew the data with clicking on the button "Verileri Yenile".
 It'll scrape the data from Kandilli Observatory than refresh the page after 10 seconds.